 Comment: Bob's justification for the belief was enhanced by his experience of feeling the heat, and thus undergoing a mental change which so to speak “internalized” the actual temperature.
 Ray had just the forecast to rely on.
-(Conee and Feldman.
-2001 In Kornblith, 2001. p.
+(Conee and Feldman 2001, p.
 236)

 The strength of this argument is that it makes use of something indisputable, viz., that Bob's justification is stronger than Ray's; and it is hard to think of any other difference between them except that Bob has felt the heat and Ray has not.
-On the basis of this case and a number of similar ones, Conee and Feldman generalize to the conclusion that “…every variety of change that brings about or enhances justification either internalizes an external fact or makes a purely internal difference.”
-(Ibid., p.
-238)
+On the basis of this case and a number of similar ones, we can generalize to the conclusion that “…every variety of change that brings about or enhances justification either internalizes an external fact or makes a purely internal difference” (ibid., 238).

 It is clear that this argument is not decisive, though neither is it claimed to be.
 The number of cases it examines is very small, of course, but that is not the principal limitation.
 The important point is that enhancing one's justification, as in Bob's situation, is compatible with the initial justifiers prior to enhancement being elements other than the mental states of the individuals involved.
 The example of Ray and Bob, and the other examples Conee and Feldman give in which justification is enhanced, all assume that some degree of justification is already on hand before the enhancement event.
 Nothing in their examples gives us reason to suppose that initial justification is supplied by mental states.
 So, while it may be granted that their argument provides some good evidence for mentalism, it does not go far enough by itself.

-The second prong of their overall argument, however, may well make up the difference.
-In this part of their case for mentalism, Conee and Feldman address a number of important objections that have been lodged against internalism, either of the accessibility or the mentalist variety, and explain how the mentalist position can accommodate the points made in the objections.
+The second prong of the overall argument for menralism, however, may well make up the difference.
+In this part of the case for mentalism, a number of important objections that have been lodged against internalism are addressed, either of the accessibility or the mentalist variety, and it is argued that the mentalist position can accommodate the points made in the objections.
 The natural idea is that meeting outstanding objections strengthens the overall argument for mentalism.

-One of these objections and their reply to it brings up what may be the deepest and most fundamental issue dividing internalists and externalists.
-Goldman states the objection:
+One of these objections and the reply to it brings up what may be the deepest and most fundamental issue dividing mentalist internalists and externalists.
+First, the objection:

 …every traditional form of internalism involves some appeal to logical relations, probabilistic relations, or their ilk.
 Foundationalism requires that nonbasically justified beliefs stand in some suitable logical or probabilistic relations to basic beliefs; coherentism requires that one's system of beliefs be logically consistent, probabilistically coherent, or the like.
 None of these logical or probabilistic relations is itself a mental state, either a conscious or a stored state.
-So these relations do not qualify as justifiers… (Goldman, 2001. in Kornblith, 2001. pp. 216-217.)
+So these relations do not qualify as justifiers….
+(Goldman 1999, 216-217)

 The problem, in short, is that justifiers other than or in addition to mental states are needed if we are to explicate the justification of many beliefs, and that even defenders of mentalism will have to recognize this point.
 Not all justifiers, therefore, are mental states, and so mentalism would have to be either abandoned or modified.

 …is not any implausible requirement that one have information about justification.
 It is merely a requirement that one have evidence that there is a supporting connection — for instance, the logical consequence relation — between what is ordinarily regarded as one's evidence and what it is evidence for.
 This evidence can come from direct insight or from any other source.
 This is evidence that people normally have in a variety [of] normal situations.
-(Conee and Feldman, 2001.
-In Kornblith, 2001. p.
-253)
+(Conee and Feldman 2001, 253)